 College Student Drug Crimes DEFENDERS of Your Rights.
 Your Life.
 Your Future.

-College Students with Drug Charges
+St. Petersburg Lawyer for College Students with Drug Charges

 Florida has hundreds of colleges and universities throughout the state.
 As of 2018, there are currently 12 public universities with over 341,000 students enrolled.
 Florida isn’t only known for its educational opportunities.
 Many universities in Florida are referred to as “party schools” where drug crimes are rampant.